 The Road to Clear Skin

-And I would definitely recommend a trip to the dermatologist for those who are able to go.
+And I would recommend a trip to the dermatologist for those who can go.

 What is something that makes you break out?
 Any skin tips?